tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 In order to prevent this failure the client confirms that the two records being used share the same canonical provenance.
-Specifically, the client MUST confirm that the unprefixed (i.e., lacking the _esni. prefix) canonical name of the ESNI record matches the canonical name of the address record.
+Specifically, the client MUST confirm that the canonical name of the ESNI record matches the canonical name of the address record.

 Clients that hold mismatched records MUST resolve the conflict by obtaining a new ESNI record (or determining its absence) for the